-Jamf's ARR increased year-over-over in each of 2022 and 2021 and was directionally in line with PEO CAP and the average Other NEO CAP for the covered period, whereas Net income decreased year-over-year in each of 2022 and 2021.
-In addition, Jamf's cumulative TSR ended lower than the cumulative TSR of Jamf's Peer Group for the covered period.
+Jamf's Net Income and ARR increased for the covered period and was directionally in line with current PEO CAP, whereas former PEO CAP and the average Other NEO CAP decreased over the covered period.
+In addition, Jamf's cumulative TSR ended lower than the cumulative TSR of Jamf's Peer Group for the covered period, and was directionally in line with former PEO CAP and the average Other NEO CAP, whereas current PEO CAP increased over the covered period.

-The graphs below provide additional information regarding the relationship between CAP and ARR, Net income, TSR, and Peer Group TSR.
+The graphs below provide additional information regarding the relationship between CAP and ARR, Net Income, TSR, and Peer Group TSR.

-2022 Performance Measures
+2023 Performance Measures

-We consider the list below to be Jamf's most important metrics that link compensation paid to our NEOs, as they are the key metrics that determine the payout of Jamf's AIP.
-For more information on the 2022 AIP and actual payouts thereunder for each NEO, see "Compensation Discussion and Analysis - Annual Short-Term Incentive Plan" beginning on page 24 of this Proxy Statement.
+We consider the list below to be Jamf's most important metrics that link compensation paid to our NEOs, as they are the key metrics that determine the payout of Jamf's ACIP, as well as certain management MBOs.
+For more information on the 2023 ACIP and actual payouts thereunder for each NEO, see "Compensation Discussion and Analysis - Annual Short-Term Cash Incentive Plan" beginning on page 26 of this Proxy Statement.
 The performance measures included in this table are not ranked by relative importance.

-2022 Performance Measures

-Total Revenue

 ARR

+Non-GAAP Operating Income Margin

 Non-GAAP Operating Income

 Diversity & Inclusion